wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/improve-security-posture-reduce-risk.md

-You’ve learned how to assess your security posture and identify vulnerabilities.
+You've learned how to assess your security posture and identify vulnerabilities.
 Now you can look at how to use Microsoft Defender for Endpoint to improve your security posture.

-Here, you’ll learn how to remediate vulnerabilities, track remediations, how to handle zero-day vulnerabilities, and more.
+Here, you'll learn how to remediate vulnerabilities, track remediations, how to handle zero-day vulnerabilities, and more.

 ## Remediate vulnerabilities